Materials: Foam and coils

 Price Range: $1445–$1995

 The Mattress Nerd’s Take: If there’s one word to describe the Puffy Lux hybrid mattress, it’s “marshmallow-esque.”
 The bed is made with three plush foam layers and a support layer of base coils, all of which will provide pressure relief for side sleepers and those with medical conditions that affect the joints.
 The mattress also proves responsive and cooler than a typical memory foam mattress.
 Still, it’s not great for all sleeping positions: Those who lie on their stomach won’t find the Puffy Lux firm enough to support their hips properly.
 In this Puffy Lux mattress review, we’ll tell you exactly what we think of this bed-in-a-box mattress and give you all the details from our in-house testing process.
+If you know the Puffy Lux is not supportive enough for you, see the best mattress for heavy people.

 |Body Type:||BACK SLEEPERS||STOMACH SLEEPERS||SIDE SLEEPERS|